medcomdk/dk-medcom-notes/input/pagecontent/StructureDefinition-medcom-notes-observation-intro.md

 This profile specifies how the Observation represents the note from the general practitioner using a dedicated extension.
 It also specifies how other information must be applied, such as the metadata related to the attachment, as well as coding and references to the patient and performing organization or practitioner.
 Read more about this in the following paragrafs.

 ## Consultation Note
 This Observation contains a FHIR extension designed to hold the note.
-The note must be encoded in Base64 and the mimetype must be `xhtml+xml` to describe the content.
+The note must be encoded in Base64 and the mimetype must be `text/html` to describe the content.
 The `valueAttachment` element is implemented as an extension as the base `value[x]` element does not support the `Attachment` type in FHIR R4.
 The extension also captures essential metadata for the attachment; the MIME type and the title.

 The note is represented in the Observation resource in `extension:valueAttachment`, as described above.
 This also means that the note content is base64-encoded.
 The formatting of the content follows the same conventions as defined in the [MedCom FNUX standard](https://svn.medcom.dk/svn/releases/Standarder/FNUX/Dokumentation/SimplifiedHTML-specifikation.pdf).
 This means that line breaks, bold, italics, underline, and monospaced text are supported, and these may be combined.